LBBSoft/Trader/README.md

 Besides source codes, the created dataset is also available in the folder named "Dataset" which two txt files are available in it:

-1- dataset: this file contais known drug-target.
+1- dataset: this file contais known drug-target informations.

 2- potentials_drugs_and_targets: This file entails all potential drug-target interactions (unknown interactions) exclude known drug-target interactions.